Skip to content

 January 4, 1998, Officer Michael Anthony Partin, Covington Police Department, drowned after falling almost 90 feet through a gap in a bridge into the Ohio River at approximately 2:30 am.
 Officer Partin joined a foot chase for a man wanted for DUI, possession of marijuana, and running a red light.
 Officers searched the scene by air and boat until they located their comrade.

 January 4, 2002, to trim the waterfowl population, officials at the Greenbo Lake State Resort Park in Greenup County allowed hunters to shoot ducks and geese.
-In 1989, the park’s beach had to be closed because of high levels of fecal bacteria.
+In 1989, the Park’s beach had to be closed because of high levels of fecal bacteria.

 January 4, 2005, Guy Mattison Davenport, Jr., one of the great UK faculty members in the institution’s history, died.
 Washington Post book critic Michael Dirda wrote in 1996, “Guy Davenport is the best literary essayist since Randall Jarrell and Cyril Connolly.”
 In 1990, he received the MacArthur Foundation grant, commonly called a genius grant, and taught whatever he wanted; his classes filled up quickly.
 Because he never learned to drive, Mr. Davenport lived near campus and walked to his office.

 January 4, 2009, Edgar Sosa had made seven three-pointers all season long, coming into the latest installment of the Commonwealth’s “Dream Game.”
-However, his 9th provided perhaps the most improbable ending in the series’ history.
+However, his 9th provided the most improbable ending in the series’ history.
 A 20% three-point shooter, Sosa buried one from 26 feet away with 2.3 seconds left to give #18 Louisville a 74-71 victory over Kentucky in Freedom Hall.
-The historic building hosted 20,078 fans.
+The historic venue hosted 20,078 fans.

 January 4, 2012, Carlisle native Louis Gatewood Galbraith passed away.